zhiming99/rpc-frmwrk/ridl/README.md

         -O:     To specify the path for the output files. 'output' is the default path if not specified

-        -o:     To specify the file name as the base of the target image.
-That is, the <name>cli for client and <name>svr for server.
-If not specified, the 'appname' from the ridl will be used

-        -s:     To apply new serilization protocol only when the old serilization method cannot handle.
-                Default is new serialization protocol always

         -p:     To generate Python skelton files

         -l:     To output a shared library instead of executables.
 This option is for CPP project only